Phala-Network/phala-wiki-next/content/en-us/learn/products/about-fat-contract.md

 Back to our starting question, we try to jump out of the stereotype of the current smart contract and rethink how the contract should be like in a real computing cloud.
 This is the motivation that we design and implement Fat Contract: it should first behave like a normal program instead of a smart contract, and then we will empower it with the decentralized and trustless nature of blockchain.
 We call it "fat" to show the rich features it can provide compared with the existing smart contracts.
 To clarify again:

 > Fat Contract is a kind of decentralized program instead of the smart contract, which supports real-time computation-intensive tasks and have the access to all the services even they are out of the blockchains.

-## Start Building

-Our faith in the Fat Contract also comes from the feedback of our community.
-During our last hackathon, we have seen some talented developers' [creations](https://github.com/Phala-Network/Encode-Hackathon-2021/issues/21) with the powerful Fat Contract.
-For now, there are two ways to play with Fat Contract:
-- You can now revisit our hackathon [tutorial](/en-us/docs/developer/run-a-local-development-network/) and follow it to fork our codebase and make the changes.
-This will give you an immediate experience of the abilities of Fat Contract;
-- Our support for *Parity's [Ink!
-Contract](https://github.com/paritytech/ink)* is on its way.
-You can develop your contract with the secure and efficient Rust programming language, and enjoy the performance improvement from our off-chain workers without the necessity to fork our large codebase.

-Just like Fat Contract, Phala meant to be open and keep improving.
-We welcome feedback from developers all over the world to add more inspiring features to the Fat Contract.
-Why not join our community now and get your hands dirty with the Fat Contract?